lavafroth/tempest/README.md

 - ONNX Runtime
 - Audio library for your OS (`alsa-dev`, `alsa-lib` or `alsa` for linux)

-Luckily, if you use NixOS, you can run `nix develop` in the project directory to get a dev shell with all the dependencies installed.
+Luckily, if you use NixOS with flakes, you can run `nix develop` in the project directory to get a dev shell with all the dependencies installed.

 Once you have installed the necessary tools, clone this repo.